pjeena/Customer_analytics_to_aid_marketing_campaigns-using-LLM/README.md

 ### 4. Churn/Repeat customers:

 The AI assitant can also be used to identify churn/repeat customers by just giving natural language instructions.
-This can be a game changer in building a POC by focusing on the qualitative unstructured data that is easily available to improve customer retention and company's valuation.
+This can be a game changer in building a POC by focusing on the qualitative unstructured data that is easily available to improve customer retention in a business.